This recipe for Buttermilk Pound Cake creates a moist, tender, light (but still deliciously dense) cake that’s filled with amazing flavor.

 I just love a pound cake.
 There’s something magical about the simplicity of a perfectly baked, deliciously flavored pound cake.
-But I love really simple things like that.
-My family often jokingly calls me the “Mayor of Vanillatown” because of my love of simple flavors.
-(No offense to the Mayor of Flavortown, Mr. Guy Fieri. 😆)
+But, I love really simple things like that.
+My family often jokingly calls me the “Mayor of Vanillatown” because of my love for simple flavors.
+(No offense to the Mayor of Flavortown, Mr. Guy Fieri. ๐)

 The name pound cake comes from the fact that the original recipe, thought to be northern European, contained a pound each of butter, flour, sugar, and eggs.
 Fortunately, we’ve since adapted the recipe a bit.

-The ratios of fat to flour to sugar remain relatively the same but variations on ingredients range from butter to shortening to cream cheese to sour cream and milk to buttermilk to water – they’re all over the place.
+Real quick before we hop into some ingredient details, here is something to keep in mind: When you are looking at different pound cake recipes whether new or traditional pound cake recipes, you will almost always find that the ratios of fat to flour to sugar remain relatively the same but variations on ingredients range from butter to shortening to cream cheese to sour cream and milk to buttermilk to water.
 And that’s ok, for the most part.
 It’s one of those things where you just have to decide what “tastes” like pound cake to you and realize that each ingredient presents certain challenges and advantages.

 Perfect Pound Cake Tips